v8/v8.dev/src/features/_regexp-match-indices.md

 author: 'Maya Lekova ([@MayaLekova](https://twitter.com/MayaLekova)), regularly expressing new features'
 avatars:
   - 'maya-lekova'
-date: 2019-12-16
+date: 2019-12-17
 tags:
   - ECMAScript
-description: 'RegExp match indices provide `start` and `end` indices of the matched capture groups.'
+description: 'RegExp match indices provide `start` and `end` indices of each matched capture group.'
 ---
 JavaScript is now equipped with a new regular expression enhancement, called “match indices”.
 Imagine you want to find invalid variable names in JavaScript code that coincide with reserved words, and output a caret and an “underline” under the variable name, like: